Caladium Project List 2020

 PLANT: Tubers are planted 1 1/2” – 2 1/2” deep in prepared soil.
 Water them in lightly after planting, and if desired, topdress with mulch.
 Leaves will begin to sprout in 10‐14 days (depending on temperature).
 Caladiums will last longest when they receive ample moisture, are protected from excessive sun, and when any blooms that try to appear are quickly removed.
 Speak with a Garden Advisor for questions and additional help in growing caladiums.

-Become a Grow Member today and every dollar purchased by GrowCard customers, at regular price, earns a reward point.
+Visit North Haven Gardens and become a Grow Member today and every dollar purchased by GrowCard customers, at regular price, earns a reward point.
 Every 200 points earns a $10 reward voucher that can be redeemed any time during the Reward Season.
 (Reward points do not accrue on already discounted purchases, and reward points expire at the end of each season).